Saint Mark’s Square, November afternoon.

-In high season there is also the possibility to take a free guided tour (…tip is always welcome).
-Meeting point inside the Basilica at 11 am.
+In high season there is also the possibility to take a free guided tour.
+As of September 2020 this service is suspended.

 Open every day from 8.30 am till 9 pm in summer, from 9.30 till 4.45 pm in winter, and hours in between in autumn and spring.
 The price is 8 euro / 4 euro for under 18.

-In summer it can be a very good idea to book a skip-the-line-ticket here too. (… or you could just skip going up altogether, take the Vaporetto from Saint Mark’s square over to San Giorgio and go up in the Belltower there.
+In summer it can be a very good idea to book a skip-the-line-ticket here too.
+As of September 2020 this service is suspended. (… or you could just skip going up altogether, take the Vaporetto from Saint Mark’s square over to San Giorgio and go up in the Belltower there.
 You’ll have a better view, the lines are much shorter and it costs less.)
 In that case, the price is 13 euro / 9 euro

 The Clock tower